 Art & Gardens:

 - Barnes Foundation – The home of one of the most important collections of impressionist, post-impressionist and early modern paintings in the world offers free admission and programming on the first Sunday of every month for its Free First Sundays, presented by PECO.
-The Barnes also has an art library located on the lower level, which is free to visit Monday through Saturday, as well as free audio tours and free Airtime Storytime programs that are best for children ages 2-5 and their caregivers.
+It also has family tours on the second and third Sundays of each month that are free with collection admission, and free ArtTime Storytime programs that are best for children ages 2-5 and their caregivers.
 2025 Benjamin Franklin Parkway, (215) 278-7200, barnesfoundation.org

 - The Fabric Workshop and Museum – This contemporary, cutting-edge art museum boasts an extensive permanent collection, in-house and touring exhibitions and comprehensive educational programming.
 The museum also offers guided tours of its onsite printing studios seven days a week.
 Free.
 1214 Arch Street, (215) 561-8888, fabricworkshopandmuseum.org